Training Outcomes Within Your Budget!

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

 The Knowledge Academy offers various Industry Training, including Basic Barista Course, Facilitation Skills Training and Floristry Introduction Course.
-These courses cater to different skill levels, providing comprehensive insights into Quality Assurance vs Quality Control.
+These courses cater to different skill levels, providing comprehensive insights into Benefits of Coffee.

-Our Business Skills Blogs covers a range of topics offering valuable resources, best practices, and industry insights.
-Whether you are a beginner or looking to advance your skills, The Knowledge Academy's diverse courses and informative blogs have you covered.
+Our Business Skills Blogs covers a range of topics related to Cold Brew Coffee, offering valuable resources, best practices, and industry insights.
+Whether you are a beginner or looking to advance your Brewing skills, The Knowledge Academy's diverse courses and informative blogs have you covered.

 Upcoming Business Skills Resources Batches & Dates